 Blanchet House takes in tons of used clothing every year and relies on volunteers to sort, label, and give out needed items.
 Volunteer shifts are available Monday to Saturday, morning and afternoon, to help in the clothing closet.
 Sign-up is done online using our web-based training system and scheduler.

-Why I Hosted a New and Used Clothing Drive
+Why I Hosted a Drive to Donate Used and New Clothing

 I decided to do this drive because although Portland is not known for having the coldest winters compared to other cities, in recent years it is not uncommon to receive snow, ice and frigid temperatures.
 I wanted to help the expanding number of people I see on the street each day, and while this small gesture won’t come close to solving the whole problem, it may bring a bit of comfort to the individuals who are living out in the cold.